 It is also a cure for boredom.
 Try it.
 A quick stroll around the neighborhood can uplift you.

-Check out this review of the best walking shoes for 2019 to find the right pair for you.
+Check out these reviews of the best walking shoes to find the right pair for you:

 Aside from planting your own vegetables, why not go out there and plant trees to counter your boredom?
 We cannot overemphasize the importance of trees.